Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 Deep Reset Deserves Time.

-It is nervous system fatigue.
+It is nervous system fatigue- a system problem.

 Some treatments are for relaxation.